infiniflow/infinity/docs/references/http_api_reference.md

 ## Show table columns

-Show a table columns information from a database.
+Show the column information of a specific table in a specified database.

 #### Request